Miss Ashley D. Coltrain, Caregiver

 From U.S. News & World Report titled "How to Become a Savv Nursing-Home Shopper"

-This morning's motivational thoughts remind us to keep moving even when we feel stuck.
-It is important to keep a sense of balance and to embrace what lies ahead.
-This week’s stress relief photo was taken in Strasbourg, France.
+A winter walk can be healthy and calming for your mind, and reminds us to admire the beauty that is all around.
+This week’s stress relief photo was taken along the lakefront in Chicago, Illinois.
 Caregiverlist invites you to enjoy the photo and share it with loved ones.
 At Caregiverlist we know the realities of caregiver stress.
 Now more than ever we thank you caregivers and certified nursing aides for your hard work and for caring for our seniors.
 We hope you have a great week ahead.

 The video will give you an overview of our course which meets all industry standards.